Ethan Kath: Biography

+Early life and Career

-Kath was born to Italian parents in Toronto, Ontario.
+Kath was born to Italian parents in Toronto, Ontario, on December 25, 1977.
 Prior to Crystal Castles, Kath played different instruments in many bands.
-At age 15, he played drums in Jakarta, an anarchist-hardcore band.
-Later, he was the bassist in a sleaze metal band called Kïll Cheerleadër.
+At age 14, he played drums in Jakarta, an anarchist-hardcore band.
+Later, he was the bassist in a sleaze metal band called Kïll Cheerleadër under the pseudonym "Ethan Deth", originally "Ethan Cawke".
 He was also in a two-piece folk band.

 Crystal Castles were known for the elusiveness of their off-stage lives and identities.
-Kath was routinely photographed wearing hoodies which obscure some or all of his face and has gone by a number of different aliases over the years.
+Kath was routinely photographed wearing hoodies which obscured some or all of his face and has gone by many different aliases over the years.